 The Full Experience

 A night at Kleinhans doesn’t have to start or end with the performance.
 After the final curtain call, there are a few options within a short drive – or a slightly longer walk.
-For a more highbrow excuse to socialize, Left Bank, Remedy House or Providence Social can provide a great nightcap.
+For a more highbrow excuse to socialize, Left Bank, The Place or Providence Social can provide a great nightcap.
 More ambitious social seekers can also head out to one of many nightspots along the Allentown Amble.

 But whatever your preference, a night at Kleinhans is about taking part in one of Buffalo’s treasured cultural traditions.
 Descriptions and recommendations serve their purpose.
 But in the end, you just need to go and listen for yourself.